uzh/z-pool-tool/doc/ARCHITECTURE.md

 - Every activity that extracts a larger amount of data (CSV Export, JSON API Query) is logged and kept in an activity log

 ## Monitoring and management
-- It should be possible to monitor the health and status of the application with common monitoring tools (TODO [andy])
+- TODO [andy] It should be possible to monitor the health and status of the application with common monitoring tools
 - The system should proactively report degraded health to operators

 ## Reliability
 - Data integrity should be maintained by respecting defined invariants

 ## Failover/disaster recovery targets (e.g. manual vs automatic, how long will this take?)
-- TODO [andy]
+- TODO [andy] How does it look right now with ZI?

 ## Interoperability
 - It should be possible to query data using a JSON API, crawling is actively discouraged
 - It should be possible to export the pool

 ## Legal, compliance and regulatory requirements (e.g. data protection act)
-- TODO Does the system need to conform to GDPR?
+- TODO [andy] Does the system need to conform to GDPR?

 ## Internationalisation (i18n) and localisation (L10n)
 - The participant facing part should support German and English initially